Consensys/0x-review/report/3_general_findings.md

 The primary documentation we received was the white paper which did not cover many of the interactions and components of the system.
 For example, the [critical issue of rounding](../report/4_specific_findings.md#41-critical) lacks a specification and originally had [no tests](https://github.com/0xProject/contracts/issues/92).

 Another example is the [Token Distribution contract](https://github.com/0xProject/contracts/blob/888d5a02573572240f4c55e03238be603c13c469/contracts/TokenDistributionWithRegistry.sol).
 We have written up some descriptions in the Overview and Appendix to provide readers with more context.

+There was no documentation about the deployment or rollout process.
+The first rule for a [responsible token sale](https://medium.com/@matthewdif/towards-responsible-token-sales-icos-291e69cc9ccf) is **"Under no circumstance should the money raised be released all at once to the development team"**; there is no documentation how this will be achieved.
 <br/><br/><br/>

 ### Rounding errors